 - Gently lift the floorboards over your root cellar location with a thin chisel or pry bar.

-- Excavate a hole, ensuring that you don’t damage the foundations or pipes running under your home.
-You could ask a construction company for professional advice before proceeding to play it safe.
+- Excavate a hole, ensuring you don’t damage the foundations or pipes under your home.
+You could ask a construction company for professional advice before playing it safe.

 - Measure the dimensions of the hole and buy enough wood or metal sheeting to make a box.

 - Cut your metal or wooden sheets according to the hole’s dimensions and attach them to form a box.